 New Jersey Resources (NJR) Long-Term Debt Issuances (2016 - 2025)

-New Jersey Resources' Long-Term Debt Issuances history spans 14 years, with the latest figure at $200.0 million for Q3 2025.
+New Jersey Resources filings provide 14 years of Long-Term Debt Issuances readings, the most recent being $200.0 million for Q3 2025.

 - In the past five years, Long-Term Debt Issuances ranged from a high of $210.0 million in Q3 2022 to a low of $50.0 million in Q2 2022.